 So if your eye—even your good eye—causes you to lust, gouge it out and throw it away. . . .
 And if your hand—even your stronger hand—causes you to sin, cut it off and throw it away.

-they understood immediately that he wasn’t literally telling them to starting gouging out and cutting off body parts.
+they understood immediately he wasn’t literally telling them to starting gouging out and cutting off body parts.
 (Would gouging out your eyes really keep you from lusting?)
-They recognized that he was dramatically making a deeper point.
+They recognized he was dramatically making a deeper point.
 A healthy common sense can be very helpful here.
 And the more you really think about what Jesus is saying and what it meant to them then, the more you’ll often see an underlying humor in the words of Christ.
 Have fun with your Bible study!

 [I'll be out of town next week, so there will be no Taking Root study.
 I'll have a new one for you the following week.
 Merry Christmas everyone!]